pytorch/text/examples/data_pipeline/README.md

     python pipelines.py --pipeline experimental_torchtext

-## Legacy PyText

-This pipeline example shows the application with the existing `ScriptVocab` in pytext library.
-The `ScriptVocab` instance is built from a text file where a column of vocab tokens are read in sequence.

-* `torchtext.experimental.transforms.BasicEnglishNormalize` backed by `re2` regular expression library
-* `from pytext.torchscript.vocab.ScriptVocabulary`

-With the dependency of `pytext` library, the command to run the pipeline:

-    python pipelines.py --pipeline pytext

-## Experimental PyText

-This pipeline example shows the application with a `ScriptVocab` based on the torchtext vocab.
-The `ScriptVocab` instance is built from a text file where a column of vocab tokens are read in sequence.

-* `torchtext.experimental.transforms.BasicEnglishNormalize` backed by `re2` regular expression library
-* `from pytext.torchscript.vocab.ScriptVocabulary`

-With the dependency of `pytext` library, the command to run the pipeline:

-    python pipelines.py --pipeline pytext

 ## Legacy Torchtext with a batch of data

 This pipeline example shows the application with the data batch as input.
 For the real-world text classification task, two separate pipelines are created for text and label.